BlankOn/revival/Branding.md

 5. ?

 ## Desktop
-1. `desktop-base` - Distro specific configuration for desktop, like wallpaper, logo, default user profile, etc. ✅ by Han
+1. `desktop-base` (https://github.com/blankon-packages/desktop-base) - Distro specific configuration for desktop, like wallpaper, logo, default user profile, etc. ✅ by Han
-  - Live session booting background
+  - `verbeek-theme` - Debian has multiple themes in this package to represent their releases including the legacy ones.
+We just need to maintain one theme for current release.
+They are including:
-  - Desktop background
+    - Default wallpaper: `verbeek-theme/wallpaper`
-    - Reuse this background from Tambora release: https://github.com/BlankOn/blankon-tambora-kesenian/blob/master/gambar-latar/piko/bukit.png
+    - GRUB related theme / background image: `verbeek-theme/grub`
-  - Default user profile image
+    - GDM: `verbeek-theme/login`
-2. GDM background ???
+  - `defaults`
-3. ?
+    - Default profile picture: defaults/common/etc/skel/.face (in SVG format)